 Make art with a big impact and a small footprint.

-Explore these resources to reuse, repurpose and recycle art and craft supplies:
+Explore these resources to reuse, repurpose and recycle art & craft supplies:

 a storefront in Chicago that sells reclaimed art supplies at low prices.
 They accept donations, too.
 Check out their workshops on mending clothes, making crafts and more.